Horbenkodev/hugo-blog/content/posts/how-gamification-in-the-workplace-impacts-employee-productivity/index.md

 ---
-ceoTitle: How Gamification in the Workplace Impacts Employee Productivity
+ceoTitle: The Impact of Workplace Gamification on Employee Productivity
 title: How Gamification in the Workplace Impacts Employee Productivity
 breadcrumbs: Employee Productivity App Development
 slug: how-gamification-in-the-workplace-impacts-employee-productivity